BurnoutDV/VideoPipeline/README.md

 * interface logic that does not result in unstable/unusable states, needs some fine handling of the situation, might be tiresome to get it just right
 * spaghetti code, this is my fourth project where i try to keep a somewhat clear package structure and i still feel like i am a child in big boots.
 * find a bloody name for the thing, 70% chance that "VideoPipeline" will be it (Leonardo of Quirm called and wants his quirks back)

+### FFMPEG Magic

+Some quick reference things that one can use with ffmpeg

+* `ffmpeg -noaccurate_seek -i $file -vf "select='not(mod(t,$play_time/3))'" -vsync vfr thumb_%1d.jpg`
+  Creates 3 Thumbnails, needs to get length with ffprobe before, seemed somewhat slow, stolen from [Stackoverflow](https://stackoverflow.com/a/61898237)
+*  `ffmpeg -y -ss $time_point -i $file -ss 00:00:15 -s 1280x720 -vcodec png -vframes 1 -an $out` Creates a single still frame as png of the specifed time searched by keyframe, `-an` makes it ignore the audio track(s)
+* `ffmpeg -y -i $file -c:v libx264 -crf 22.5 $out`
+  simply encodes the given file to H.264 codec using x264, copying audio track
+* `ffmpeg -i $file -c:v libx264 -c:a ogg -crf 22.5 -filter_complex '[0:v:0]resize:2560,1440,method=lanczos:param_a=4-[out_v]' -filter_complex '[0:a:1][0:a:2]amix=2:longest:weights=1 2[out_a]' -map [out_v] -map [out_a] -map [0:v:1] -map [0:v:2] $out`
+  This is what i want to do.
+It takes the video track, upscales it to QWHD using Lanczos4 by x264 (upscaling is optional, only ever necessary once), then it takes two audio tracks from track 2 and 3 and mixes them together (track 3 twice as loud/6dB) and then muxes it all together to one file with 4 tracks, where the first two are video and muxed audio and the other two the original audio (not copied but encoded to ogg as audio format has to be uniform)